We can Engineer, Design, and Build your Aerial Ropes Course!

 A ropes course is the modern-day twist on the traditional obstacle course.
-Constructed of wood, cables and ropes strung between trees or poles, ropes courses provide people of all ages the opportunity to learn about challenges, risks and rewards—in a safe, exciting and stimulating environment.
-Ropes courses provide the ultimate opportunity for campgoers, corporate teams, classmates and families to tackle their fears, push themselves, and work together to accomplish more than they thought possible.
+Constructed of wood, cables, and ropes strung between trees or poles, professional ropes courses provide people of all ages the opportunity to learn about challenges, risks, and rewards—in a safe, exciting, and stimulating environment.
+Good rope course engineering and design provides the ultimate opportunity for camp goers, corporate teams, classmates, and families to tackle their fears, push themselves, and work together to accomplish more than they thought possible.

 Adventure Solutions builders have been building indoor and outdoor ropes courses for more than 20 years.
-We inspect your site, design and construct a series of challenges that satisfies your purpose and vision.
-Horizontal elements, such as rope mazes, cable traverses, bridges and balance beams, test participants’ balance, coordination and teamwork.
+We inspect your site, design & construct a series of challenges that satisfy your purpose and vision.
+Horizontal elements, such as rope mazes, cable traverses, bridges, and balance beams, test participants’ balance, coordination, and teamwork.
 Vertical elements, such as towers and rope ladders, test their strength and agility.
 We can even incorporate a zipline at the end of a course to provide an exciting incentive to complete a challenge!
 When constructed in and around trees, our ropes courses are designed to respect the natural environment—our support systems help protect the health of the trees, and preserve their beauty and natural surroundings.

 Safety is fundamental to Adventure Solutions.
 Ropes course layout and installation is provided by our experienced team of engineers and builders, who fully test and guarantee all elements for safety and enjoyment, including connections, pulleys, holds and platforms.
 Our ropes are strong enough to withstand even the toughest of competitors, yet comfortable to hold, pull and climb.
 Our platforms are designed by our licensed engineer to assure ultimate safety.

 COURSE TEAM ELEMENTS